Chanel restricts sales to Russians abroad amid Ukraine war - NewsBreak

 It’s a difficult measure to enforce, yet some Russian social media influencers have already said they are being asked for identification and denied the ability to buy goods at Chanel boutiques from Paris to the United Arab Emirates.

-Russian socialite Anna Kalashnikova said last week that she had seen “Russophobia in action” after not being allowed to purchase earrings and a Chanel bag in an outlet in Dubai.
+Russian socialite Anna Kalashnikova said last week that she had seen “Rusophobia in action” after not being allowed to purchase earrings and a Chanel bag in an outlet in Dubai.

-Fashion insiders say the brand's decision would not have been easy because they are set to take a financial hit.
+Fashion insiders believe the brand's decision will not have been easy because they are set to take a financial hit.

 “It’s bold for Chanel - this is almost unprecedented.
 The house is putting its principles above the buck,” said Long Nguyen, a prominent fashion critic.